-An Environmental Impact Assessment Report (EIAR) is a report or statement of the effects, if any, which the proposed project, if carried out, would have on the environment.
+An Environmental Impact Assessment Report (EIAR) is a report of the effects, if any, which the proposed project, if carried out, would have on the environment.
 It is prepared by the developer to inform the EIA process.

 What projects require EIA?

 The projects which require EIA are listed in Annex I and Annex II of the EIA Directive.